tytydraco/yessleep/out/One_Bourbon_One_Scotch_and_One_Demon_.md

 *“That night you picked up a paint set lying around your room, you found a dead rat close to it, and knowing the red paint was missing from that set you made no delay in finding a replacement.
 It was at that moment I saw the artist in you.
-You were raw talent born in sin and negligence, a born bastard out of wedlock God would have casted you to me anyway.”*
+You were raw talent born in sin and negligence, a born bastard out of wedlock, God would have casted you to me anyway like a gift.”*